COVID-19 Vaccines and Boosters available in Massachusetts

-Children ages 5-11 are now eligible to get the Pfizer vaccine in Massachusetts.
-If you are 12 years and older you are eligible to get vaccinated in Massachusetts.
-Those between the age of 12-17, you are only eligible for the Pfizer vaccine.
+Children age 5-11 are now eligible to get the Pfizer vaccine in Massachusetts.
+Children and teens age 12-17 are only eligible for the Pfizer vaccine.

-Walk in or schedule an appointment with any retail pharmacy for a free vaccine.
+Schedule an appointment with any retail pharmacy for a free vaccine or booster

 COVID-19 In-Home Vaccination is available if you are not able to get to a vaccine location.
 Call (833) 983-0485 and speak with a representative.
 If you need language assistance they have access to translators in over 100 languages.